Sterling Hayden: 1950s film career

-Travelling
+Traveling

 Hayden often professed distaste for film acting, saying he did it mainly to pay for his schooners and voyages.
 In 1958, after a bitter divorce from Betty Ann de Noon, Hayden was awarded custody of their four children.
 In 1959, he defied a court order, which barred him from taking the children out of the U.S., by sailing to Tahiti with all four: Christian, Dana, Gretchen and Matthew.

 The crew sailed from San Francisco Bay to Tahiti, where Hayden had planned to film a movie.
 He also invited along the well-known photographer Dody Weston Thompson to document the trip and to help shoot location choices.
 Her South Seas folio contains photographs of Hayden's 98-foot schooner, Wanderer; on-deck photos of life aboard the ship; colorful prints of his children, as well as Tahitian women and children; and unique artifacts on shore.
 The film never materialized; however, according to Dody's notes, U.S. Camera and Travel printed her photographs of paradise in 1961.
 Marin County Superior Court Judge Harold Haley later ordered Hayden to repay Republic Pictures nearly $50,000 to recover the cost of financing the trip.

 In 1960, he married Catherine Devine McConnell.
 They had two sons, Andrew and David, and were married until his death in 1986.
 McConnell also had a son (Scott McConnell) from her first marriage to Neil McConnell, an heir to Avon's founding family.

 In November 1960, Hayden said he was a "sailor or writer" rather than an actor.
 He was still troubled by his HUAC testimony and was quoted as saying, "I'd had it...
 One way or another, I felt that I had sold out – or failed – at almost everything in my whole life.
 It was either turn things around or hang myself."

 In the early 1960s, he rented one of the pilot houses of the retired ferryboat Berkeley, docked in Sausalito, California, where he lived while writing his autobiography Wanderer, which was first published in 1963.